 Gryph Theriault-Loubier is the country leader of Creative Commons Canada.
 He coordinates the governance and activities of the Creative Commons in Canada, coast to coast.
 If you ask for CC Canada to speak at your event, chances are you’re going to have to put up with him.

-He’s also recently working on a PhD in Sustainability and Strategy at the University of Waterloo.
+Recently, he’s working on a PhD in the use of collaboration and design in managing complex adaptive systems at the University of Waterloo.
 He’s interested in complexity science, systems and design thinking (sometimes called systemic design), regenerative and open models of practice, organizational design and development, foresight and social innovation.

 Role: Head of Arts and Culture

 karen darricades is head of arts and culture at Creative Commons Canada.
 She is the founding artistic director at Never Gallery Ready and host of the #WeMakeMedia podcast.

 She is an artist with an arts education/socially-engaged practice that uses a variety of art forms to explore media literacy and issues of social justice with communities.
 Her own work and the work participants create in her workshops often use materials available through creative commons licensing, which she wrote about here.